CybersecurityXLab/IOT-Commander/README.md

 * attacks.py: moudle of attacks used to attack devices.
 Use instructions included in code comments
 * audioPlayer.py: module for playing recorded instructions for the home assistants.
 * lampControl.py: modules for controling TPLink lamp.
 Instructions included in comments
+* packets.py: code to parse packet captures for tcp/udp connections using scapy

 ###### Depreciated Files: